aldona-krukowska/character-app/README.md

 ### P.S.

-I hope you like my code and I get feedback from you.
-It was a great recruitment task! 💪
+I hope you like my code and I get feedback from you! 💪